top of page

 Before attending any in-person gatherings, please be familiar with the information and practices outlined here.
 If you bring guests along with you, please make sure you share this with them as well.

-• We expect all eligible individuals to be fully vaccinated, including all boosters for which they are eligible, before attending in-person events.
+• Vaccination: We expect all eligible individuals to be fully vaccinated, including all boosters for which they are eligible, before attending in-person events.

 Thank you so much for taking the time to read through these guidelines, and for committing to help keep our community members safe.